 An FBI release issued last week said investigators were following nearly 50 leads in the girl's disappearance.

-Hania was outside her home just before 7 a.m. last Monday at the Rosewood Mobile Home Park on Elizabethtown Road in Lumberton, according to police.
+Hania was outside her home just before 7 a.m. on Nov.
+5 at the Rosewood Mobile Home Park on Elizabethtown Road in Lumberton, according to police.
 She was waiting on the rest of the family to come outside and drive to school when a witness saw a man dressed in all black and wearing a yellow bandana force Hania into a relative’s SUV that was parked in the driveway.

 Investigators said a family member ran over to a neighbor to ask for help, and the neighbor called 911.
 An Amber Alert was issued.